ppy/osu-wiki/news/2024/2024-02-27-osumania-4k-world-cup-2024-mapperplaytester-applications.md

 ---

 Did either position catch your interest?
 Make sure to fill the application form available **[here](https://forms.gle/3JK3BFb7ZQNWK8qP8)**.
-We at the World Cup team will be forever grateful for your future contributions to the project!
+The World Cup team will forever be grateful for your future contributions to the project!

 —LeoFLT